 • the join-ventures lead to your team being on many different email lists;

 • leads and lead-generation programs;

 • high-priced speaking fees for you or your company events;

 • invitations to plug into their social media communities;

 • training and methodology that may contradict your team training;

 … and that’s just the beginning.
-In many cases they end up stealing your influence to line their pockets with your team’s hard earned commission checks.
+In many cases they end up borrowing your influence to line their pockets with your team’s hard earned commission checks.

-Keep in mind that 99% of your team will never hear about the “Guru or Pro” unless you give away your influence and promote them.
+Keep in mind that 98% of your team will never hear about the “Guru or Expert” unless you give away your influence and promote them.
 Ultimately it’s mostly in your hands whether you invite the distractions into your team or not.

 Bottom line, don’t give away your power, your influence … your future.

 If something is a distraction and can take your team off-track, don’t invite it into your team.
-Say NO to a distraction of any degree.
+Say NO to the distraction.